Interactive Simulations with JSPlotly

 "A. Enzymatic catalysis in the absence of inhibitor."

 1. Just run the application with the general equation.
-Note that the values for Kic and Kiu are high (1e20).
-Thus, with high "dissociation constants," the interaction of the inhibitor with the enzyme is irrelevant, returning the model to the classic Michaelis-Mentem equation.
+See that the values for Kic and Kiu are high (1e20).
+In this way, with high "dissociation constants", the interaction of the inhibitor with the enzyme is irrelevant, returning the model to the classic Michaelis–Menten equation.

-2. Try changing the values of Vm and Km, comparing graphs.
+2. Try changing the values of Vm and Km, comparing plots.

-3. Use the geographic coordinates feature in the icon bar ("Toggle Spike Lines") feature to consolidate the mathematical meaning of Km, as well as to observe the effect of different values on the graph visualization.
+3. Use the geographic coordinates feature of the icon bar ("Toggle Spike Lines"), to consolidate the mathematical meaning of Km, as well as observe the effect of distinct values of this on the visualization of the plot.

 "B. Competitive inhibition model."

-1. To observe or compare the Michaelis model with the competitive inhibition model, simply replace the Kic value with a consistent number (e.g., Kic= 3).
+1. To observe or compare the michaelian model with the competitive inhibition model, just replace the value of Kic with a consistent number (e.g., Kic= 3).

-1. The same suggestion above applies to the incompetitive model, this time replacing the value for Kiu.
+1. The same suggestion above serves for the uncompetitive model, this time replacing the value for Kiu.

-1. In this model, the simulation is based on equal values for Kic and Kiu.
+1. In this model, the simulation is given by equal values for Kic and Kiu.

-1. For this model, simply allocate different values for Kic and Kiu.
+1. For this model, just allocate distinct values for Kic and Kiu.

 Context

-One of the (many) difficulties in learning biochemistry is the literacy required to interpret graphs.
-Among these, the hyperbolic nature of the Michaelis model is treated alternatively by various transformations of the variables S and v, with the double reciprocal linearization, or Lineweaver-Burk transformation, standing out in the literature.
+One of the (many) difficulties in learning Biochemistry refers to literacy for interpreting plots.
+Among these, the hyperbolic nature of the michaelian model is alternatively treated by several transformations of the variables S and v, standing out in the literature the linearization by double-reciprocal, or Lineweaver–Burk transformation.

-The following example illustrates the relationship between the dependent and independent variables of the original and transformed models, using another feature of the Plotly.js library: the possibility of cross-selection of points.
+The example that follows illustrates the relationship between the dependent and independent variables of the original and transformed model, using another feature of the Plotly.js library: the possibility of cross-selection of points.

-To observe this functionality, select a set of points in one of the subplots of the graph below, and observe their automatic selection in the other subplot.
+To observe this functionality, select a set of points in one of the subplots of the plot that follows, and observe their automatic selection in the other subplot.

 \[ \frac{1}{v} = \frac{1}{S}*\frac{Km}{Vm} + \frac{1}{Vm} \]